 Once your DNS has propagated (can take some time, but for me it took minutes), you can go over the Page Rules settings, create a new rule (Force HTTPS) and on the filter you can add

 Your traffic will almost instantly start being redirected to HTTPS.

 Once you successfully started using Cloudfare as a proxy to your subdomain, you can start thinking about where are you going to serve your files from.
 From my perspective I had 3 options to consider:

-I'm emphasise on frontend development, which means my playground (website) won't have much complicated backend logic, if any.
-So, yeah, let's start something by over-engineering it.
+I emphasise on frontend development, which means my playground (website) won't have much complicated backend logic, if any.
+So, yeah, let's not start something by over-engineering it.

 I'd been serving files through Gh-Pages since forever, it works fine, is nice and centralise your concerns.
 Versioning and serving are on the same place.
 Though, since I moved away from Jekyll, working with frontend static builds hasn't been as smooth as it could be.

 /dist on a separated branch then your